PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 19:37:21
+Last updated: 2024-04-07 19:37:55
-Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister
+Random Quote: What did the frustrated cannibal do?
+He threw up his hands. - Will Livingston